laravel/docs/eloquent.md

 #### Utilizing A Local Scope

 Once the scope has been defined, you may call the scope methods when querying the model.
-However, you do not need to include the `scope` prefix when calling the method.
+However, you should not include the `scope` prefix when calling the method.
 You can even chain calls to various scopes, for example:

     $users = App\User::popular()->active()->orderBy('created_at')->get();